pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 4) Homeopathy could be seen as a personal faith-based choice and thus shielded from the scientific culture surrounding the individual
 5) Perhaps for some, the fight for following governmental guidelines is tied more strongly to a political view than to a scientific one (left being pro vaccine; and right, anti-vax).

+We can think of two axes: opportunity and motivation.
+- Low opportunity and low motivation:
+- Low opportunity and high motivation:
+- High opportunity and low motivation:
+- High opportunity and high motivation: When both are high, the mind has enough volition to conciliate positions.

 There seems to be then two threads: one relates to the mind not having had the opportunity of pursuing conciliation; and the other, on creating a priori divisions within the mind, where certain ideas are not to be confronted with others.
 The first thread